Back to Blog

 The most common complaint from clients reviewing social media content is "I cannot tell what this will actually look like."
 A line of text in a spreadsheet does not convey how a post will appear with the image, hashtags, and formatting on Instagram versus LinkedIn.

 Your approval pipeline should show clients exact platform previews.
-When a client reviews a post in Aibrify, they see a faithful rendering of how it will appear on Instagram (with the square crop, filter, and hashtag placement), on LinkedIn (with the link preview card), on Facebook (with the share card), and on X (with the character count and thread structure).
+Dedicated approval tools like Planable, Sprout Social, and Aibrify provide faithful renderings of how posts will appear on Instagram (with the square crop, filter, and hashtag placement), on LinkedIn (with the link preview card), on Facebook (with the share card), and on X (with the character count and thread structure).

 This single change — showing the real thing instead of an approximation — reduces revision requests dramatically.
 Clients request fewer changes when they can see the final product clearly from the start.